ui3o/jji/README.md

   * after description: `module.exports.run = ["run simple", {...}]`
   * after command: `module.exports.run = ["run simple", "echo hello", {...}]`
 * every group can have a group command which can be: `string`
-* when one item selected, all group command and item command going to concat into one string and executed in bash shell
+* when one item selected, all group command and item command going to concat into one string and executed in **node spawn** shell
 * there are 3 extra type of menu item:
   * **lazy** load menu, which means when you enter into the menu the Promise start after the select
   * **later** load menu, which means the Promise start after the program start